Human Capital Management Systems

 Leading Observation Instrument (LdOI)

-Human Capital Management System (HCMS) Self-Assessment
+Human Capital Management System (HCMS) Self-Assessments

 Implementing Stay Interviews as part of your HCMS is a great way to foster an open and communicative environment with your most effective staff.
 Where an Exit Interview is reactive, a Stay Interview is proactive.
 By scheduling a dedicated time for these conversations each year, you can identify trends and key in on the factors that keep your best people coming back year after year.
 You can also begin to learn about the pain points and opportunities for improvement that might be driving them away.